-- What a switching service is - What an alternative switching scheme is - Who the competent authority is in each case - 2.1 PSPs have an obligation to provide a switching service between payment accounts denominated in the same currency.
-The PARs set out the requirements that a switching service must comply with in terms of the responsibilities of the transferring PSP (which the consumer is switching away from), and the receiving PSP (which the consumer is switching to). - 2.2 PAD provides that EU Member States may establish or maintain alternative measures for switching provided that they meet certain criteria.
-The PARs define such measures as 'alternative arrangement[s]' for switching7.
-PSPs can choose to fulfil their obligation to provide switching services by being a member of a designated switching scheme. - 2.3 The purpose of this chapter is to clarify the difference between switching services offered by a PSP, and an alternative switching scheme.
+- what a switching service is - what an alternative switching scheme is - who the competent authority is in each case - 2.1 PSPs have an obligation to provide a switching service between payment accounts denominated in the same currency.
+The PARs set out the requirements that a switching service must comply with in terms of the responsibilities of the transferring PSP (which the consumer is switching away from), and the receiving PSP (which the consumer is switching to). - 2.2 PAD provides that EU Member States may establish or maintain alternative arrangements for switching provided that they meet certain criteria.
+The PARs define these measures as 'alternative arrangement[s]' for switching.8 PSPs can choose to fulfil their obligation to provide switching services by being a member of a designated switching scheme and remaining compliant with the PARs requirements. - 2.3 The purpose of this chapter is to clarify the difference between switching services offered by a PSP, and an alternative switching scheme.